 Nope!
 For most cleaning jobs, all you need is a gentle soap and a new, soft toothbrush.
 Never use metal tools or harsh equipment to clean your ring, as this can both scratch your diamond and unintentionally loosen prongs on your setting.

 What Metal Will Look Like New, Longer?

 Rings that are made of 24k gold will scratch and warp easily and are not recommended for your engagement ring, especially if you plan on wearing it daily.
-But all metals eventually need a little care, so make sure to be gentle with your setting and get your ring professionally cleaned at least once a year!
+But all metals eventually need a little care, so make sure to be gentle with your setting and get your ring cleaned by a professional jeweler at least once a year!

-Our biggest tip to keep your ring looking shiny for longer, is to remove your ring during hands on activities.
-Working out, moving furniture, gardening, and swimming can put unnecessary wear and tear on your diamond and setting.
-We would recommend you also take your ring off when you wash dishes, as you can easily knock your ring onto hard surfaces and expose it to harsh chemicals.
+Our biggest tip for keeping your ring looking shiny for longer is to remove your ring during hands-on activities.
+Working out, moving furniture, gardening, and swimming can wear and tear your diamond and setting unnecessarily.
+We recommend you also remove your ring when you wash dishes, as you can easily knock it onto hard surfaces and expose it to harsh chemicals.

-When you handle your ring, pick it up by the band, not by the diamond.
+When you handle your ring, pick it up by the band, not the diamond.
 And second, regular cleaning.
-Soak your ring in a gentle degreasing solution, like mild dish soap mixed with warm water, and gently clean with a soft toothbrush to keep your ring looking perfect!
+Soak your ring in a gentle degreasing solution, like mild dish soap mixed with warm water, and gently clean with a soft brush (i.e., toothbrush) to keep your ring looking perfect!

 You should aim to clean your engagement ring once every 2 weeks, depending on how often you wear your ring.
 Dirt can build up quickly, so we would recommend cleaning every 2 weeks at a minimum.
-A more thorough cleaning is good to do every couple of months, and we highly recommend taking your ring to get professionally cleaned 1-2 times a year.
+A more thorough cleaning is good to do every couple of months, and we highly recommend getting your ring professionally cleaned 1-2 times a year.